-The speed, volume, accessibility and impact of information on organizations and their stakeholder\ relations requires graduates to keep current with emerging social and economic trends, local, national and global issues.
+The speed, volume, accessibility and impact of information on organizations and their stakeholder relations requires graduates to monitor emerging social and economic trends, local, national and global issues.
 This requires that they identify relevant trends and issues and determine the reliability, authority, legality and currency of information and its source.
 Keeping current enhances graduates' work performance and guides their personal professional development.

-Graduates also demonstrate proficiency in the use and selection of current and emerging technologies to enhance the quality and delivery of public relations activities and organizational effectiveness.
+Graduates also assess the selection and implications of current and emerging technologies to enhance the quality and delivery of public relations activities and organizational effectiveness.

-The need for managing mutually beneficial stakeholder\ relationships through communication and engagement applies across all employment sectors and industries.
+The need for managing mutually beneficial stakeholder relationships through communication and engagement applies across all employment sectors and industries.
 Opportunities for graduates of Public Relations programs exist within a broad range of large and small commercial, government and not-for-profit organizations, and public relations agencies serving one or more sector or industry.
-Entry-level positions for graduates may encompass a variety of public relations activities or specialize on a particular public relations function, activity or stakeholder\ relationship.
+Entry-level positions for graduates may encompass a variety of public relations activities or specialize on a particular public relations function, activity or stakeholder relationship.